ptorngren/yxc-client/README.md

 # yxc-client
 YXC Client

-YXC Client is a Java client implementation of the Yamaha Extended Control API (Basic) (YXC) for Yamaha A/V / MusicCast products.
+YXC Client is a Java client implementation of the Yamaha Extended Control API (Basic) and Yamaha Extended Control API Specification (Advanced) (YXC) for Yamaha A/V / MusicCast products.